MicrosoftDocs/dataexplorer-docs/data-explorer/web-ui-query-overview.md

 :::image type="content" source="media/web-ui-query/query-widget.png" alt-text="Screenshot of the query widget in the main menu of the web UI." lightbox="media/web-ui-query/query-widget.png":::

-## Add a cluster connection

-The following steps describe how to add a cluster connection in the web UI.
+## Cluster and database navigation

+To browse and switch between clusters and databases, use the navigation panel on the left of the query page.
+Queries are executed within the context of a selected database.
+To select a database for your query, select the desired resource in the left panel.
+If you need to add a cluster connection, follow these steps:

-1. In the upper left pane, select **Add connection**.
+1. In the upper left corner, select **Add connection**.

 1. In the **Add connection** dialog box, enter the cluster **Connection URI** and **Display name**.
-To add a free, publicly available sample cluster, use "help" as the **Connection URI**.
+Use "help" for the **Connection URI** to add a free sample cluster.

 1. Select **Add** to add the connection.
-You should see your cluster and databases in the left pane.
+Your clusters and databases should now be visible in the left panel.
 For example, the following image shows the `help` cluster connection.

     :::image type="content" source="media/web-ui-query/help-cluster-web-ui.png" alt-text="Screenshot of the help cluster and databases." lightbox="media/web-ui-query/help-cluster-web-ui.png":::

+> [!TIP]
+> Add clusters and databases to your favorites list with the star icon next to the resource name.
+To view only your favorite resources, select the star icon next to the filter text box.

-## Run a query
+## Use the query editor

 The following steps explain how to use the query editor in the web UI.